jschmid1/cloudspin/README.md

 You are limited to two sets of machines.
 Please keep in mind that we do not have limitless ressources.

 There is a --destroy switch.
+Use it.

 See --help for more options.